 Bro.
-Settlemoir challenges the accounts I give of the constitution of the early churches in the Philadelphia association (which the author says is the pattern followed by these Baptists - GCC p.
+Settlemoir challenges the accounts I give of the constitution of the early churches in the Philadelphia association (which the author says is the pattern followed by these Baptists - Great Commission Credentials, p.
 69).

 I gave several precise quotations where authority in a called business meeting was requested and granted for more than merely two or three baptized believers to meet in order to covenant themselves into church order (GCC, pp. 70-72).
+Hence, these baptized believers did not interpret Matthew 18:20 to teach that if they had at least two or three baptized members they could selfauthorize their own constitution.
 Does he deal with this fact?
 No!